ashleyfarrugia89/dremio-deployer/README.md

 The setup for Dremio can be performed using <b>User</b> who has <i>Owner</i> permissions in your Azure subscription, or alternatively an <b>Enterprise Application (EA)</b> that has the following permissions.

 ## Permissions
-> If you are using an Enterprise Application you will need to assign the required Azure permissions below.
+> If you are using an Enterprise Application and it's Service Principal then you will need to assign the required Azure permissions below.

 - Assign Contributor role to the EA on your subscription
-- Create custom role for Dremio using create_custom_dremio_role.sh and assign to EA
+- Create custom role for Dremio using create_custom_dremio_role.sh and assign to the Enterprise Application

 ## Setup
 1. Create ```dremiotfstorageaccount``` Azure Storage Account with a container named ```tfstate```.
 These are required to store the Terraform state.
 If you are Owner of the subscription then you will need to Assign ```Storage Blob Data Owner``` to your User on the ```dremiotfstorageaccount```, alternatively if you are using an Enterprise Application then you will need to assign ```Storage Blob Data Owner``` to your EA on the ```dremiotfstorageaccount```.